A new way of understanding reward

 Reward strategies must be anchored in business reality to be effective.
 Which means linking it to your business strategy – and the needs of your employees as well as your organisation.
 Our Total Reward Framework helps you optimise reward, no matter how challenging the conditions.

 Remuneration tends to be one of the worst-managed parts of an organisation’s cost structure.
 But with 10-70 per cent of total costs wrapped up in it, reward cannot be ignored, particularly in a downturn.
-To be effective, reward programmes must reflect the needs of the business, now and in the future.
-Only if they are tied closely to company strategy, business performance and the needs of employees can reward programmes deliver the ROI that is needed in tough times.
+To be effective, reward programs must reflect the needs of the business, now and in the future.
+Only if they are tied closely to company strategy, business performance and the needs of employees can reward programs deliver the ROI that is needed in tough times.

 The Hay Group Total Reward Framework takes strategy as a starting point – and it focuses on total reward: every financial measure together with non-financial rewards too.
 It also takes into account the needs of both company and employee: an even, balanced approach ensures the company’s interests are catered for, while ensuring employees are engaged and motivated.
 This holistic approach is particularly important at a time when costs are under pressure and organisations are, in essence, focused on doing more with less.